Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 If they enter it through the DSKY are they gonna do it?

-Now, we haven't stabled out at that attitude yet, so I don't think we're gonna have any problems.
+Now, we haven't stabled out in that attitude yet, so I don't think we're gonna have any problems.

 FLIGHT, I don't think there's any problem, they haven't opened up deadbands yet.